 Government announcements for building safety

 On 21 July, 2021 The Government announced that they believe EWS1 forms (which help prove to mortgage lenders that a property meets the latest building safety guidelines) should not be needed for lending on buildings under 18m in height.
-This advice has been welcomed by a number of lenders including HSBC, Barclays, Lloyds and others.

 This may mean that residents who have previously been asked to provide an EWS1 form to remortgage, staircase or sell their home may not now require one, however it is important to note that this is still at the lender’s discretion.